 - In phase 1, the vaccine is given to a small number of generally healthy people to assess its safety at increasing doses and to gain early information about how well the vaccine works to induce an immune response in people.

 - Phase 2 studies include more people with varying health statuses and from different demographic groups receiving various dosages.
 These studies provide additional safety information and may provide initial information regarding the effectiveness of the vaccine.

 - In phase 3, the vaccine is administered to thousands of people in randomized, controlled studies involving broad demographic groups.
 In a randomized, controlled study, individuals are assigned at random to receive the vaccine and are compared against those in the study who did not receive the vaccine.
 Study participants do not know if they are receiving the vaccine or the placebo in order to ensure accurate information, critical information on the effectiveness and additional important safety data.
 It provides additional information about the immune response in people who receive the vaccine compared to those who receive a control, such as a placebo.
 (FDA)

 What are the side effects of the vaccine?

-Moderna has disclosed some reports among trial participants of “severe” side effects, or those that could impede daily activity.
-Significant side effects from the first dose included injection site pain, but more felt worse after the second shot — reporting fatigue, muscle and joint pain, and headache, among other symptoms.
+Moderna has reported that some trial participants had “severe” side effects, and others had to slow down on their daily activities for a few days.
+Significant side effects from the first dose included injection site pain, but more felt worse after the second dose — reporting fatigue, muscle and joint pain, and headache, among other symptoms.
 In the Pfizer trial, participants reported fatigue and headaches after getting the second dose.
 (The Washington Post, Pfizer and Moderna news releases)

-If symptoms worsen or do not resolve after one week, contact your primary care physician and seek medical attention.
+If symptoms worsen or do not go away after one week, contact your primary care physician and seek medical attention.

 If I’ve already had COVID-19, would the vaccine be helpful?